Norwegian cross country superstar Marit Bjoergen won the fifth Olympic gold medal of her career on Wednesday at the Sochi Games.

 She and teammate Ingvild Flugstad Oestberg finished first in the women's relay race, where teams of two women each perform three alternate sprints.
 Finland won silver and Sweden bronze.

 Bjoergen had already won the skiathlon in Sochi to go with her three golds from Vancouver in 2010.

-In the men's team cross country sprint, Finland took advantage of a fall by its German rivals on the final descent to take gold.
+In the men's team cross country sprint, Finland took advantage of a fall by Germany on the final descent to take gold.
 The Finnish duo of Sami Jauhojaervi and Iivo Niskanen posted the winning time.
 Russia won silver and Sweden bronze.